 Is Dropsy a Disease?

 Dropsy in bettas is not a disease but is actually a group of symptoms often caused by a bacterial infection.
-This bacteria is often present in all fish tanks, but the fish who are already weak or unhealthy are more susceptible.
+This bacteria is often present in all fish tanks, but the already weak or unhealthy fish are more susceptible.